10% off

-$645 per person
+$445 per person

-The Algonquin Park 3-Day Winter Lodge Adventure offers fantastic back country snowshoeing and skiing.
+The Algonquin Park 3-Day Winter Lodge Adventure offers fantastic backcountry snowshoeing and skiing.
 While Algonquin Park is Canada’s most popular canoe trip destination, few people have experienced the stunning beauty of the Park in winter.

 You will love the frozen lakes, waist-deep snow, wildlife tracks, and the crisp clean air.
 See a billion stars at night.
 A perfect blend of backcountry snowshoeing and skiing.